SVEMnet: An R package for Self-Validated Elastic-Net Ensembles and Multi-Response Optimization in Small-Sample

 \subsubsection{Deterministic expansion utilities}

 A practical convenience in \SVEMnet is that the user lists main-effect predictors only once and lets the expansion utilities (\lstinline|bigexp_terms()| and \lstinline|bigexp_formula()|) deterministically build interaction and polynomial columns.
 The same specification can be reused across responses, guaranteeing identical design matrices, stable column order, and reproducible comparisons.
-With \texttt{factorial\_order = 2} and \texttt{polynomial\_order = 2}, for example, the generated right-hand side includes all two-way interactions and quadratic terms (and, optionally, partial-cubic terms of the form $\mathrm{I}(X^2)\!:\!Z$) without hand-writing products or powers; categorical factors are handled using the contrasts recorded for the training data.
+With \texttt{factorial\_order = 2} and \texttt{polynomial\_order = 2}, for example, the generated right-hand side includes all main effects, two-way interactions, and quadratic terms (and, optionally, partial-cubic terms of the form $\mathrm{I}(X^2)\!:\!Z$) without hand-writing products or powers; categorical factors are handled using the contrasts recorded for the training data.
+We also include any mixture factors in the full expansion rather than constructing Scheff\'e polynomials \citep{scheffe}.

 When blocking or covariate factors (e.g., Operator, day, plate, ambient temperature) are supplied via \texttt{blocking} in \texttt{bigexp\_terms()}, these factors make an additive adjustment to the response surface and do not interact with the other study factors.